App version: 0.1.0

 The Takeaway

-Debt settlement may provide delinquent borrowers with some relief.
-A debt settlement agreement can also have a negative impact on your credit score.
+Debt settlement may provide delinquent borrowers with some relief, but it can also have a negative impact on your credit score.
 Consumers may want to consider the costs and terms before borrowing money and taking on new debt.Lantern by SoFi can help you compare personal loan rates.
-Just provide basic information about yourself and the loan you need, and Lantern can guide you in the process to apply for a personal loan with the lender of your choice.
-Check your rate today and see if you prequalify.
+Just provide basic information about yourself and the loan you need, and Lantern can guide you in the process of applying for a personal loan with the lender of your choice.

 Frequently Asked Questions